KZPO

 KZPO (103.3 FM) was a radio station broadcasting classic nostalgia hits from the 1940s to the 1970s.
 It was self-identified as the nostalgia station.
 Licensed to Lindsay, California, USA, it served the Visalia-Tulare-Hanford area of Tulare, Kings and Kern Counties.
-The station has been in the control of the executor of the estate of Linda Ware since 2004.
+The station had been in the control of the executor of the estate of Linda Ware since 2004.

 History

 In a March 2011 storm, the KZPO transmitter at Blue Ridge was knocked out, along with a few other stations.
 The station was back on the air and could be heard from the north Fresno County area south to the south Kern County line – "Grapevine" area along Interstate 5 into Gorman.

-KZPO's license was turned in to FCC in December 2019.
+KZPO's license was turned in to the FCC in December 2019.
 It was also deleted by July 2020.